4. Maxwell eigenmode extraction of a coplanar waveguide resonator with adaptive meshing

 dvc.new_pec_bnd("envelope")

-In the third and forth line, we assign silicon to "substrate"
+In the fourth and fifth line in the block above, we assign silicon to "substrate"

-and to the inner surface of the cavity "envelope"
+conducting surfaces "gnd" and "strip" and to the inner surface of the cavity

-Boundary conditions for more details on the boundary conditions in the Maxwell eigensolver.
+See Boundary conditions for more details on the boundary conditions in

 4.4.3.
 Creating and running the Maxwell eigenmode solver